Siddhartha-pixel/Face-Recognition-Model/README.md

 ## Usage

-1.  **Add Known Faces**: Place images of the people you want to recognize in the project directory.
-The code is currently set up to use `person1.jpg`, but you can easily add more by following the pattern in the notebook.

-2.  **Run the Notebook**: Open the `face_recognition_app.ipynb` file in a Jupyter environment (like JupyterLab or VS Code with the Jupyter extension) and run all the cells.
+This project is a Jupyter Notebook.
+To run the code, you will need a Jupyter environment (like JupyterLab or VS Code with the Jupyter extension).

+1.  **Open the Notebook**: Launch your Jupyter environment and open `facerecognition.ipynb`.
+2.  **Provide the Data**: Make sure the required image (`people1.jpg`) and the classifier file (`haarcascade_frontalface_default.xml`) are in the correct path as specified in the notebook, or update the paths in the code to match your file locations.
+3.  **Run the Cells**: Execute the cells in the notebook sequentially to see the code in action.
+The notebook will:
-    -   The application will first load the known face(s) and display them.
+    -   Load and display the original image.
-    -   It will then capture a frame from your webcam (or load `test_image.jpg` if you uncomment that line).
-    -   Finally, it will display the frame with the recognized faces and their names.
+    -   Resize the image.
+    -   Convert it to grayscale.
+    -   Load the face detector.
+    -   Attempt to detect faces, which will output the coordinates of any detected faces.

 ## Project Structure

--   `face_recognition_app.ipynb`: The main Jupyter Notebook containing all the code.
+-   `facerecognition.ipynb`: The main Jupyter Notebook containing the face detection code.
--   `person1.jpg`: An example image of a known person.
+-   `people1.jpg`: The input image file used for face detection.
+-   `haarcascade_frontalface_default.xml`: The pre-trained Haar Cascade classifier file from OpenCV.
 -   `requirements.txt`: A list of all the Python dependencies.
 -   `README.md`: This file.
 -   `.gitignore`: A file to ignore unnecessary files and directories.